DaVieci/katacoda-scenarios/new-scenario-template/step2.md

-This section shows how one can read, transform and manipulate text files in PySpark and Python in general.
+This step shows how one can read, transform and manipulate text files in PySpark and Python in general.

-Let's declare a variable that holds the filename:
+Let's declare a variable that holds the filename of that text file:
 `text_file = "file1.txt"`{{execute}}

-## PySpark
+# PySpark

-The PySpark approach will be shown first.
+The PySpark approach will be shown in this first section.

-The text file needs to be loaded into PySpark first by creating a dataframe which contains all rows of that specific file.
+The text file needs to be loaded into PySpark by creating a dataframe which contains all rows of that specific file.
 That can be accomplished by the following line:
 `sdf = spark.read.text(text_file)`{{execute}}

 To get an idea how the content of the file looks like, it can be helpful to print out the very first line of that file by executing this:
 `sdf.first()`{{execute}}

+You can observate the output in the terminal on the right side.
+The shown value is basically the content of the first line of that file.
 Furthermore, since it is a dataframe which holds a collection of rows, one can print out the total number of rows that the text file has.
 That can be done by the 'count()' function.
 `sdf.count()`{{execute}}